Taysom Hill: College career

-Coming out of high school in 2009, Hill had multiple offers from programs in the West, including University of Arizona, Boise State University, Oregon State University, Washington State University, University of Utah, Stanford University, and Brigham Young University.
+Coming out of high school in 2009, Hill had multiple offers from programs in the west, including University of Arizona, Boise State University, Oregon State University, Washington State University, University of Utah, Stanford University, and Brigham Young University.

 Heavily recruited by head coach Jim Harbaugh, Hill had originally committed to Stanford out of high school, but after returning from his LDS church mission, he enrolled in January at BYU after learning Stanford did not allow incoming freshmen to join the team until June.

-In his freshman season of 2012, Hill was number two on the quarterback depth chart.
+As a freshman in 2012, Hill was number two on the quarterback depth chart.
 He was initially brought in for special packages to utilize his athleticism in short-yardage situations.
-In his first pass as a college player, he threw an 18-yard touchdown pass against Washington State in the home opener.
-Hill played in 6 games in 2012, starting and winning two starts midseason before suffering a season-ending knee injury in the closing seconds of a victory over Utah State.
+His first pass as a college player was an 18-yard touchdown against Washington State in the Cougars' season opener.
+Hill played in 6 games in 2012, starting and winning two games near midseason before suffering a season ending knee injury in the closing seconds of a victory over Utah State.

-Hill resumed starting in the 2013 season.
-After a tough 19–16 loss in the season opener at Virginia, he bounced back the following week against Texas, with 259 yards rushing and three touchdowns in a 40–21 win.
-In 2014, Hill sustained a fractured leg against Utah State on October 3, ending his season.
-BYU lost their first game of the season that night.
+Hill was named the Cougars' full-time starter for the 2013 season.
+After a tough 19–16 loss in the season opener at Virginia, he bounced back the following week against Texas, with 259 rushing yards and three touchdowns in a 40–21 win.
+Hill also recorded 417 passing yards with 4 touchdowns and added 194 rushing yards in a 47–46 victory over Houston.

+In 2014, Hill started the season well and led the team to a 4–0 record (including another lopsided win over Texas where he rushed for 134 yards and once again scored three touchdowns) before suffering a fractured leg against Utah State on October 3, which ended his season.

-Injury again struck Hill at the start of the 2015 season, when he suffered a lisfranc fracture during the opener against Nebraska on September 5.
+Injury again struck Hill at the start of the 2015 season, when he suffered a lisfranc fracture during the Cougars' opener against Nebraska on September 5.
 After the game, BYU head coach Bronco Mendenhall announced that the injury would cost Hill the rest of the season.

 As a result, Hill was granted a medical redshirt for 2015, making him eligible to return for one final season in 2016.
-On February 16, he announced that he would be returning to BYU in 2016 rather than pursuing options to play at another school as a graduate transfer.
-On August 23, Hill was named the starting quarterback over sophomore Tanner Mangum, who had started after Hill's injury in 2015.
-Hill changed his jersey number from 4 to the number 7 that his late older brother Dexter had worn.
+On February 16, Hill announced that he would be returning to BYU in 2016 rather than pursuing options to play at another school as a graduate transfer.
+On August 23, his 26th birthday, Hill was named the starting quarterback over sophomore Tanner Mangum, who had started after Hill's injury in 2015.
+For the 2016 season, Hill changed his jersey number from 4 to 7 to honor his late older brother, Dexter, who died in the spring of that year.

-Late in 2016, Hill suffered a fourth season-ending injury.
-Against in-state rival Utah State on November 26, he went down with a hyper-extended elbow injury in the fourth quarter and was unable to finish the season.
+Late in 2016, Hill suffered a fourth season ending injury.
+In the Cougars' regular season finale against in-state rival Utah State on November 26, he left the game with a hyperextended elbow in the fourth quarter and subsequently missed the Cougars' bowl game.